 Applicants must correctly answer all questions (100%) to successfully complete the Jurisprudence Course.
 It takes about four hours to complete, but you can log in and out, and finish it at your own pace.
 All submitted answers will be saved in the system.

-Applicants must complete and submit the Jurisprudence Course registration form directly to the College, including payment, to receive log-in information to access the e-Learning module and examination.
-Payment is by cheque payable to: College of Midwives of Ontario.
-Per the College’s By-laws, the fee for the Jurisprudence Course is $300.
+Applicants for registration must complete and submit the Jurisprudence Course registration form directly to the College, including payment, to receive log-in information to access the e-Learning module and examination.